Planescape

 Planescape is a campaign setting for the Dungeons & Dragons fantasy role-playing game, designed by Zeb Cook, and published by TSR in 1994.

 Description

-Planescape encompasses numerous planes of existence, creating an entire cosmology called the Great Wheel, which was originally developed in the 1987 Manual of the Planes by Jeff Grubb.
+Planescape encompasses numerous planes of existence, creating an entire cosmology called the Great Wheel, which was originally developed in the 1987 Manual of the Planes by Jeff Grubb, derived from concepts laid out in the 1978 Player's Handbook by Gary Gygax.
 This includes many of the other Dungeons & Dragons worlds, linking them via inter-dimensional magical portals.

 Cosmology

 An artistic representation of the grand design of the Planes.

 The Dungeons & Dragons cosmology as reflected in Planescape consists of a number of planes, which can be divided into the following regions: